 Igor: Sure.
 Back in the days, I learned that marketing was about Kotler’s P from Place.
-Today, I would not say that out loud to men like Jeff Bezos, Richard Branson, Jack Ma or Elon Musk.
+Today, I would not say that out loud to men like Jeff Bezos, Richard Branson, Jack Ma, or Elon Musk.
 They’d probably shake their heads or laugh out loud.

-Wendy: Are Bezos, Branson, Ma and Musk the Math Men you were referring to?
+Wendy: Are Bezos, Branson, Ma, and Musk the Math Men you were referring to?

 The Mad Men generation are today still trying to apply old marketing systems to this new era, it will not work!
 I’ve heard too often: This is how we’ve been doing it for the last 20 years!
 Now that’s the most killing phrase for innovation I’ve ever heard.

-Big brands that solely rely on advertising, R&D, consultants and backward-looking market research can no longer compete with the trend-driven, opportunity-seizing innovation culture of the Math Men.
+Big brands that solely rely on advertising, R&D, consultants, and backward-looking market research can no longer compete with the trend-driven, opportunity-seizing innovation culture of the Math Men.
 Marketing used to be an art, now it’s a science too.

 I’ve seen these new entrants demolish too many big brands and incumbents.
 These new players are agile, AI-powered marketing innovation superstars.
-They are racing at massive pace, becoming the new benchmark or business case.
+They are racing at a massive pace, becoming the new benchmark or business case.
 Industry4.0 is shaking up the world in ways that is unprecedented in the history of our planet!

-My sense of urgency is laudatory: If you don’t move now, you might be dead man walking in less than a decade.
+My sense of urgency is laudatory: If you don’t move now, you might be a dead man walking in less than a decade.